medic/cht-docs/content/en/apps/guides/updates/preparing-for-4.0.md

 CHT 4.0 [upgrades the version of Enketo](https://github.com/medic/cht-core/pull/7256) used to render forms.
 This upgrade provides a ton of bug fixes and enhancements (particularly around ODK spec compliance) which will make the forms experience in the CHT even better!
 (For example, we now have proper support for `repeat`s with a dynamic length, including the various XPath functions necessary to take full advantage of this functionality!)
 That being said, it does introduce a few changes which may affect the way your forms function (or even cause some forms to fail to load at all).

-### Automated testing

-The best way to ensure your forms will work in CHT 4.0 is to start with good automated test coverage of your forms' functionality using the [cht-conf-test-harness](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/index.html).
-By simply updating the version of the CHT targeted by the test harness, your tests can confirm the forms behave the same way on CHT 4.0.

 ### Manual testing